amitfin/retry/README.md

 ```

 The boolean expression is rendered after each inner action attempt.
 If the value is False, the attempt is considered a failure and the loop of retries continues.

+The `validation` is also checked before the first attempt.
+If it passes, the action is not performed even once.
+It's possible to disable the initial check in the [integration's configuration dialog](https://my.home-assistant.io/redirect/integration/?domain=retry) which ensures the action gets performed at least once.

 Note: `validation: "[[ states(entity_id) == 'on' ]]"` has an identical logic and impact as setting `expected_state: "on"`.
 Therefore, `expected_state` is preferable from simplicity reasons.